 In 1954 President Dwight D. Eisenhower laid the cornerstone for the Basic Sciences Building.
-In the following years, the complex grew rapidly, with the addition of a student center and residence halls, as well as a nurses' residence.
+In the following years, the complex grew rapidly, with a student center, residence halls, and a nurse's residence.
 In 1966 Governor Nelson Rockefeller officiated at the dedication of University Hospital of Brooklyn (UHB), Downstate own teaching hospital.
 The School of Graduate Studies, the College of Health-Related Professions, and the College of Nursing were established that same year.
 In 1987 Governor Mario Cuomo and Mayor Edward Koch helped break ground for the new Health Science Education Building, where most student classes now take place.